-The first release of the final results as National Report No. 1-1 by industry is to be released in July 2019, and the dissemination seminar is also to be held at CBS on the same day.
-The following reports such as No. 1-2 by province and district, No. 1-3 by size of persons engaged, No. 2, No. 3, and others will be published accordingly.
+The first release of the final results as National Report No. 1-1 by industry was released in July 2019, and the dissemination seminar was also held in Kathmandu on the same day.
+The reports like National Report No. 1-2 by size of persons engaged and Provincial Summary Reports are to be released in August 2019.
+Other reports like National Report 1-3 and thematic reports will be published accordingly.